software-mansion-labs/react-native-rag/README.md

   useEffect(() => {
     const initializeRAG = async () => {
       // Instantiate and load the Embeddings Model
-      // NOTICE: Calling init on VectorStore will automatically load the embeddings model
+      // NOTE: Calling load on VectorStore will automatically load the embeddings model
       // so loading the embeddings model separately is not necessary in this case. const embeddings = await new ExecuTorchEmbeddings({
         modelSource: ALL_MINILM_L6_V2,